 - Select Manage Windows Autopilot devices.

 On this page you can keep track of all devices imported by yourself or your third-party reseller.
 There are also possibilities to automatically register existing devices to the Autopilot program.
+For example, well-known OEMs register new purchased devices directly into the Microsoft Intune tenant.

 - Click on Import and upload the your CSV that you have generated from our virtual machine.